Official name: Kingdom of Spain

 Cathedral, Alcázar and Archivo de Indias in Seville.

-Top hotels in Spain in 2018
+Top hotels in Spain

 Vacationing or travelling for business in Spain (or anywhere in the world, for that matter) can be enjoyable, but the best way to guarantee that you get the most out of your trip is to plan properly and to make sure that you bring everything you need and are prepared for a number of situations.
 Here are five things that you need to keep in mind to guarantee that your trip is enjoyable and safe.